 The hub is made of forged aluminum alloy which guarantee high strength.
 Axial movement of the piston is transferred to the pitch change knob by a fork and pitch change blocks, whereby the blade angle is changed.
 The pitch change is limited by mechanical stops.
 The corresponding blade angle can be adjusted when the propeller is installed on the craft.

 The composite blades are made from hardwood in the root section and light Spruce for the blade part itself.
 It is then covered with fiber reinforced epoxy (FRP).
 Blade vibrations are dampened by the wood ensuring a long life.
 Several layers of polyurethane paint is used for finishing, which is UV resistant.
 The tips are painted in a different color for visibility when the propeller is rotating.

 The spinner is one piece of aluminum alloy and is screwed to the spinner bulkhead which is also made of an aluminum alloy sheet.

 For the general aviation market they manufacture 2 - 5 bladed propellers in wooden composite construction which are either fixed pitch, ground adjustable but most are variable pitch, hydraulically or mechanically controlled with optional provisions for reverse thrust and feathering up to an input power of 400 kW and a maximum diameter of 4 m.
 Considerable importance is given to low noise operation.
 The product range also includes propellers for unmanned vehicles (UAV).

 Hoffmann Propeller can be contacted at the following addresses:

-Text adapted and used with permission (pending) of Hoffman Propeller.
+Text and images used with permission (pending) of Hoffman Propeller.